psychoinformatics-de/shacl-vue/docs/get-started.md

 `shacl-vue` can be installed from `npm` or from sources.

 It is usually a good idea to start with a virtual environment.
-You can for example create a `NodeJS` environment with [miniconda](https://docs.anaconda.com/miniconda/):
+You can for example create a `NodeJS` environment with [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html#):

 ```
-conda create -yn <my-env-name> nodejs
+micromamba create -n <my-env-name> nodejs
-conda activate <my-env-name>
+micromamba activate <my-env-name>
 ```

 Then install `shacl-vue`: